Sarah627/Java_miniatures/README.md

 ![if condition](./images/if%20condition.png)

-A `boolean` expression is expression will yeild `true` or `false`, e.g. is 4 + 5 = 9? if their sum equal to nine so the answer is yes otherwise no. so, an expression will be given to be evaluated.
+A `boolean` expression is expression will yield `true` or `false`, e.g. is 4 + 5 = 9? if their sum equal to nine so the answer is yes otherwise no. so, an expression will be given to be evaluated.

 now, the question is **' How to build a conditional '** :